phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

 - [The most thorough K8s code generation tutorial]
 - [Implement K8s apiserver using library]
 - [Why custom K8s apiserver should avoid runtime?]
-- [K8s Admission Control and Policy] (this post)
+- [K8s API Admission Control and Policy] (this post)

 ## 🎟️ What is Admission Control in K8s

+Admission control is a module in kube-apiserver that intercepts requests before an object is persisted but after the request is authenticated and authorized.
-Any API request comming to kube-apiserver normmaly follow these steps
+Any API request coming to kube-apiserver follows these steps:
-1. firstly pass filterchain, in which kube-apiserver do authn/authz to it
+1. Firstly, it passes filterchain, in which kube-apiserver does authn/authz to it
-2. then dispatched by kube-aggregator to corresponding sub apiserver's HTTP mux
+2. Then, it is dispatched by kube-aggregator to the corresponding sub apiserver's HTTP mux
-3. after decoding/conversion/defaulting with [runtime.Scheme]
+3. After decoding/conversion/defaulting with [runtime.Scheme]
-4. **corresponding sub apiserver perform admission control on the request**
+4. **The corresponding sub apiserver performs admission control on the request**
-5. RESTStorage strategy will be executed and it finally be persisted to etcd
+5. RESTStorage strategy will be executed, and it finally is persisted to etcd

 The admission control is performed by [Admission Controllers].